Te Kete Ipurangi Navigation:

 A wide range of services and resources is available to support teachers to teach all students.
 For education services provided by the Ministry of Education, see Special Education: Services and Support.

-For an overview of other organisations available to support schools, see Special Education: Where else can I get information?
+For an overview of other organisations available to support schools, see Appendix 2, Special Education Overview.

 [1] The Educultural Wheel is usually applied in relation to the classroom.
 This section applies it more broadly to the school.